bahmanmdd/bahmanmdd.github.io/content/authors/admin/_index.md

 awards: []
 ---

 Assistant Professor at Université Gustave Eiffel & ENTPE within the Transport and Traffic Engineering Laboratory (LICIT-ECO7).
 My research focuses on learning-based optimization in transport and energy, specifically enabling seamless zero-emission multimodal mobility.
 I specialize in Graph Neural Networks, Deep Learning, and Operations Research to solve complex problems in transport network design, traffic simulation, and geospatial data analysis.
+I serve on the Steering Committee of the [RERITE Working Group](https://www.rerite.org/), advancing reproducible research practices in transportation engineering.